 How to choose the right products for your dog

-Start with your dog’s breed and risk level.
-Brachycephalic breeds, those flat-faced dogs like Pugs, French Bulldogs, and Shih Tzus, need the most help.
-They overheat fastest and cool down slowest.
-For these dogs I would suggest a cooling vest for outdoor walks, a gel cooling mat for indoors, and a cooling collar as an extra layer.
-The BVA specifically advises brachycephalic owners to take extra precautions during warm weather, and I would treat that as a minimum rather than a suggestion.
+For these dogs, I would recommend a cooling vest for outdoor walks, a gel cooling mat for indoors, and a cooling collar as an extra layer.
+The BVA specifically advises brachycephalic owners to take extra precautions in warm weather, and I would consider this a minimum rather than a suggestion.

 Keeping your dog cool without buying anything